 Division of Disability Resources & Educational Services (DRES) at the University of Illinois

-DRES is the disability services office at the University of Illinois at Urbana-Champaign and provides services and accommodations to almost 3000 undergraduate and graduate students with physical disabilities, systemic disabilities, learning disabilities, Attention-Deficit/Hyperactivity Disorder, acquired brain injury, psychiatric disabilities, and autism spectrum disorder.
-The students registered with DRES are a diverse population in terms of race, ethnicity, sexual orientation, culture and country of origin.
+DRES is the disability services office at the University of Illinois, Urbana-Champaign and provides services and accommodations to over 4000 undergraduate and graduate students with physical disabilities, systemic disabilities, learning disabilities, Attention-Deficit/Hyperactivity Disorder, acquired brain injury, psychiatric disabilities, and autism spectrum disorder.
+The students registered with DRES are a diverse population in terms of race, ethnicity, sexual orientation, culture, and country of origin.
 DRES began providing services to students with disabilities in 1948 and was the first post-secondary institution in the world to provide such accommodations.
 Currently, DRES continues to uphold the long-standing tradition of excellence in providing equal access to students with all types of disabilities.
 DRES is unique as a university disabilities service office in that it offers a range of mental health services to registered students.
-More information about DRES is available at www.disability.illinois.edu.
+More information about DRES is available at https://dres.illinois.edu/.

-A typical work-day at DRES is from 8:00 a.m. to 5:00 p.m. with an hour for lunch.
+A typical work day at DRES is from 8:00 a.m. to 5:00 p.m. with an hour for lunch.
 Interns are supervised by doctoral-level, licensed clinical psychologists.
 The primary supervisor has expertise in school psychology, but the intern will also have opportunities to work with other licensed clinical psychologists and social workers.
 Interns may also interact with practicum students and/or post-doctoral fellows.
-Interns will have their own office with a computer, office equipment, and telephone.
+Interns will have their own office with a computer and office equipment.
 They will have access to numerous testing supplies and resources, including the extensive University of Illinois library system.
 Interns will take an active role in the assessment process for students experiencing academic difficulties at the University of Illinois.
-Interns will gain experience in clinical screening interviews, psychological and neuropsychological assessment, providing feedback, and report writing.
+Interns will gain experience in clinical screening interviews, psychological assessment for neurodevelopmental conditions, providing assessment feedback, and report writing.
 Interns will also provide individual psychotherapy or group psychotherapy to students with a variety of disabilities who are registered with DRES.
-Interns will have optional opportunities to provide academic coaching services to students with ADHD, acquired brain injury, psychiatric disabilities, and autism spectrum disorders.
-Opportunities are also available for research and supervision experience.
+Opportunities are also available for interns to supervise beginning practicum students.

 DRES Typical Work Week: